Adele ring: Automorphic forms

-Generalize even further is possible by replacing $\Q$ with a number field and $\operatorname{GL} (2)$ with an arbitrary reductive algebraic group.
+Generalise even further is possible by replacing $\Q$ with a number field and $\operatorname{GL} (2)$ with an arbitrary reductive algebraic group.

 Further applications

 A generalisation of Artin reciprocity law leads to the connection of representations of $\operatorname{GL} (2, \mathbb{A}_K)$ and of Galois representations of $K$ (Langlands program).

 The idele class group is a key object of class field theory, which describes abelian extensions of the field.
 The product of the local reciprocity maps in local class field theory gives a homomorphism of the idele group to the Galois group of the maximal abelian extension of the global field.
 The Artin reciprocity law, which is a sweeping generalisation of the Gauss quadratic reciprocity law, states that the product vanishes on the multiplicative group of the number field.
 Thus, the global reciprocity map of the idele class group to the abelian part of the absolute Galois group of the field will be obtained.

 The self-duality of the adele ring of the function field of a curve over a finite field easily implies the Riemann–Roch theorem and the duality theory for the curve.